maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 - $\phi$: the other agent's heading direction. $\phi=tan^{-1}(\tilde{v_y}/\tilde{v_x})$
 - $b_{on}$: a binary flag indicating whether the other agent is real or virtual <br>

-To induce a particular norm, a small bias can be introduced in the RL training process in favor of one set of behaviors over others.
-The advantage of this approach is that violations of a particular social norm are usually easy to specify; and this specification need not be precise.
+To `induce a particular norm`, a `small bias` can be introduced in the RL training process in favor of one set of behaviors over others.
+The advantage of this approach is that `violations` of a particular social norm are usually `easy to specify`; and this specification need not be precise.
 This is because the addition of a penalty breaks the symmetry in the collision avoidance problem, thereby favoring behaviors respecting the desired social norm.
 This work uses the following specification of a reward function $R_{norm}$(Fig. 5) for inducing the right-handed rules.
 An illustration of these three penalty sets is provided in Fig. 6. <br>

 ![Fig. 5](images/2022-09-21-6.PNG) <center>Fig 5: specification of a reward function</center> <br>
 ![Fig. 6](images/2022-09-21-7.PNG) <center>Fig 6: norm inducing reward function</center>